-Special election to fill vacant seat for 6th Congressional District (former Rep. Tom Price is now the HHS Secretary).
+Special election to fill vacant seat for 6th Congressional District (former Rep. Tom Price had been appointed the HHS Secretary).

 18 candidates qualified -- Election dates: April 18th, 2017.

 Runoff -- on June 20th, between: Jon Ossoff (D) and Karen Handel (R).

 Campaign Finance -- New York Times graphic, of the most expensive Congressional election.

 For official ballot for each County, see the 6th Congressional District Special Election Information page from the GA Secretary of State.

 Profiles of the candidates -- from the Dunwoody Crier

 Summary of the election forum on 4/9/17, featuring all candidates.
 Sponsored by the Dunwoody Homeowners Association. also from the Dunwoody Crier

 official results, Special Election, from the GA Secretary of State -- April 18, 2017 :

 For precinct totals - click on the District race, select county, then precinct